Brumer–Stark conjecture: Progress

-Samit Dasgupta and Mahesh Kakde posted an article on Annals of Mathematics about the conjecture.
+In 2020, Dasgupta and Kakde proved the Brumer–Stark conjecture away from the prime 2.
+In 2023, a full proof of the conjecture over Z has been announced.

 Function field analogue

-The analogous statement in the function field case is known to be true, having been proved by John Tate and Pierre Deligne, with a different proof by David Hayes.
+The analogous statement in the function field case is known to be true, having been proved by John Tate and Pierre Deligne in 1984, with a different proof by David Hayes in 1985.